vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

                     self._orders[order.order_id] = order
 ```

 The final component is the `_update_order` function.
 This is what the WebSocket listener created earlier will be calling each time a new order is received.
-See below that it expects a dictionary, which will be the JSON-formatted object received, and it then uses the `parsers` functions to convert that into an order object itself.
+You can see below that it expects a dictionary, which will be the JSON-formatted object received, and it then uses the `parsers` functions to convert that into an order object itself.
 Once you have created these order objects, update the dictionary to include them, alongside removing any orders which are now dead.
 The order object generation is kept outside of the `_orders_lock` to hold the lock for as little time as possible.
 Finally, the subscribe call in `start` puts the whole thing in motion:

 ```python
         self._ws_client.subscribe_orders(